gume1311/Python-functions---Exercises-Practice-Solution/README.md

 # Functions 1

+## In a folder labeled as "functions1" inside github upload the next scripts (the scripts must run in repl.it ) NOTE: just upload the link to your github folder (2 points each one)
-## 1.-create a function that receives a string and print the inverted string, remember that to print an element i you can use printf("%c",string[i]);
+### 1.-create a function that receives a string and print the inverted string, remember that to print an element i you can use printf("%c",string[i]);

 ```python
 def reverse(s):